ScarletGuy/CollisionSwitcher/README.md

 - Turn("turn"):
 A type of change.
 Either "on", "off" or "toggle".
 On if you want it to turn the group on, off is opposite and toggle if you want it to change a state of the group every time player touches it.
 - L(l):
 If specified, it will send the player to a specified layer.
-You just need to write name of the layer.
+You just need to write name of the layer(It has to be "Tile" layer).

 NOTE: All custom properties are strings.